-In 2015, at our WCBB field, we recompleted 35 gross and net wells and spud no new wells.
-In the fourth quarter of 2015, production at WCBB was approximately 1,363 MMcfe, or an average of 14.8 MMcfe per day, of which 97% was from oil and 3% was from natural gas.
-During January 2016, our average net daily production at WCBB was approximately 13.1 MMcfe, 100% of which was from oil.
+In 2016, at our WCBB field, we recompleted 54 gross and net wells and spud no new wells.
+In the fourth quarter of 2016, production at WCBB was approximately 1,272 MMcfe, or an average of 13.8 MMcfe per day, of which 99% was from oil and 1% was from natural gas.

-In 2015, at our East Hackberry field, we recompleted 37 gross and net wells and spud no new wells.
-In the fourth quarter of 2015, net production at East Hackberry was approximately 315.8 MMcfe, or an average of 3.4 MMcfe per day, of which 94% was from oil and 6% was from natural gas.
-During January 2016, our average net daily production at East Hackberry was approximately 4.6 MMcfe, of which 96% was from oil and 4% was from natural gas.
+In 2016, at our East Hackberry field, we recompleted 23 gross and net wells and spud no new wells.
+In the fourth quarter of 2016, net production at East Hackberry was approximately 334 MMcfe, or an average of 3.6 MMcfe per day, of which 97% was from oil and 3% was from natural gas.

-In 2015, at our West Hackberry field, we had no recompletions and spud no new wells.
-In the fourth quarter of 2015, net production at West Hackberry was approximately 45.1 MMcfe, or an average of 489.9 Mcfe per day, of which 94% was from oil and 6% was from natural gas.
-During January 2016, our average net daily production at West Hackberry was approximately 685.5 Mcfe, of which 99% was from oil and 1% was from natural gas.
+In 2016, at our West Hackberry field, we had no recompletions and spud no new wells.
+In the fourth quarter of 2016, net production at West Hackberry was approximately 45 MMcfe, or an average of 492.8 thousand cubic feet of natural gas equivalent, or Mcfe, per day, of which 99% was from oil and 1% was from natural gas.

-We currently estimate our 2016 activities in our Southern Louisiana fields to be approximately \$26.0 million to \$28.0 million in aggregate for maintenance capital activities.
+We currently estimate our 2017 activities in our Southern Louisiana fields to be approximately \$30.0 million to \$35.0 million in aggregate to drill 12 to 15 gross and net wells and perform recompletion activities.

-As of December 31, 2015, we held leasehold interests in approximately 5,000 net acres in the Niobrara Formation in Northwestern Colorado.
-During the year ended December 31, 2015, there were no wells spud on our Niobrara Formation acreage.
-In the fourth quarter of 2015, net production from our Niobrara Formation acreage was approximately 29.1 MMcfe, or an average of 315.9 Mcfe per day, 100% of which was from oil.
-During January 2016, our average net daily production from our Niobrara Formation acreage was approximately 292.5 Mcfe, 100% of which was from oil.
-During 2016, we currently do not anticipate drilling any wells in the Niobrara Formation.
+As of December 31, 2016, we held leasehold interests in approximately 4,000 net acres in the Niobrara Formation in Northwestern Colorado.
+During the year ended December 31, 2016, there were no wells spud on our Niobrara Formation acreage.
+In the fourth quarter of 2016, net production from our Niobrara Formation acreage was approximately 26 MMcfe, or an average of 277.8 Mcfe per day, 100% of which was from oil.
+During 2017, we currently do not anticipate drilling any wells in the Niobrara Formation.

-As of December 31, 2015, we held leasehold interests in approximately 864 net acres in the Bakken Formation of Western North Dakota and Eastern Montana, interests in 18 wells and overriding royalty interests in certain existing and future wells.
-In the fourth quarter of 2015, our net production from this acreage was approximately 94.3 MMcfe, or an average of 1.0 MMcfe per day, of which 90% was from oil and natural gas liquids and 10% was from natural gas.
-During January 2016, our average daily net production from our Bakken Formation acreage was approximately 375.0 Mcfe, of which 82% was from oil and 18% was from natural gas.
+As of December 31, 2016, we held leasehold interests in approximately 778 net acres in the Bakken Formation of Western North Dakota and Eastern Montana, interests in 18 wells and overriding royalty interests in certain existing and future wells.
+In the fourth quarter of 2016, our net production from this acreage was approximately 71 MMcfe, or an average of 773.5 Mcfe per day, of which 80% was from oil, 16% was from natural gas and 4% was from natural gas liquids.

 We, through our wholly-owned subsidiary Grizzly Holdings Inc., own a 24.9% interest in Grizzly.
-As of December 31, 2015, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
-For additional information regarding Grizzly, see "Our Equity Investments-Grizzly Oil Sands" below.
+As of December 31, 2016, Grizzly had approximately 830,000 net acres under lease in the Athabasca, Peace River and Cold Lake oil sands regions of Alberta, Canada.
+For additional information regarding Grizzly, see "-Our Equity Investments-Grizzly Oil Sands" below.

 We own a 23.5% ownership interest in Tatex Thailand II, LLC, or Tatex II.
 Tatex II, a privately held entity, holds an 8.5% interest in APICO, LLC, or APICO, an international oil and gas exploration company.
-APICO has a reserve base located in Southeast Asia through its ownership of concessions covering approximately 243,000 acres which includes the Phu Horm Field.
-For additional information regarding Tatex II and our other activities in Southeast Asia, see "Our Equity Investments-Thailand" below.
+APICO has a reserve base located in Southeast Asia through its ownership of concessions covering approximately 180,000 acres which includes the Phu Horm Field.
+For additional information regarding Tatex II and our other activities in Southeast Asia, see "-Our Equity Investments-Thailand" below.

 In an effort to facilitate the development of our Utica Shale and other domestic acreage, we have invested in entities that can provide services that are required to support our operations.
-For additional information regarding these entities, see "Our Equity Investments-Other Investments" below.
+For additional information regarding these entities, see "-Our Equity Investments-Other Investments" below.